AzuraCast: A Simple, Self-Hosted Web Radio Management Suite

 Follow our installation guide for instructions on how to install AzuraCast on your own server.

-AzuraCast is licensed under the Apache license, version 2.0.
+AzuraCast is licensed under the Affero GNU General Public License (AGPL) version 3.0.
 This project is free and open-source software, and pull requests are always welcome.

 If you need help with AzuraCast, the first place you should visit is our Support page , which features solutions to a number of commonly encountered issues and questions, as well as instructions on how to check your server's log files for more details.
 If you do need our help via GitHub, supplying these logs is absolutely essential in helping us diagnose and resolve your issue.